VectorInstitute/vectorlm/profiling/README.md

 # The launcher script will print a list of
 # SLURM commands it plans to run.
 Press ENTER
-# to accept and automatically invoke the comands.
+# to accept and automatically invoke the commands.
 ```

 After the SLURM jobs complete, profiler output can be found under `data/benchmark`.
 Invoke the following the to generate a Markdown summary of the results: